Robust density estimation with the $\mathbb{L}_{1}$-loss. Applications to the estimation of a density on the line satisfying a shape constraint: Introduction

+In particular, the $\L_{1}$-risk of the Grenander estimator on $\cF$ for estimating $p\et$ is at least 1 while it would no exceed $3.6/\sqrt{n}$ if $a$ were known, as proven in Birg\'e~\cite{MR1026298} [Theorem~1 and inequality~(3.3)].
+This example shows that a small error on the presumed support of the target density may result in a large estimation error.
+Our approach allows one to deal with statistical models that only rely on the presumed shape of the density and not on some information on its support.
+As a consequence, our estimators do not suffer from such weaknesses.

-Actually, we are not aware of many robust strategies for estimating a density under a shape constraint.
-For estimating concave and log-concave densities, Chan {\em et al} ~\citeyearpar{Chan2014EfficientDE} proposed a piecewise linear estimator on a data-driven partition of $\R$ into intervals.
+We are not aware of many robust strategies for estimating a density under a shape constraint.
+For estimating concave and log-concave densities, Chan {\em et al} ~\cite{Chan2014EfficientDE} proposed a piecewise linear estimator on a data-driven partition of $\R$ into intervals.
 Their estimator is minimax optimal on the sets of concave and log-concave densities and it enjoys some robustness properties with respect to a departure (in $\L_{1}$-distance) of the true density from the model.
-Their approach is based on the estimation procedure described in Devroye and Lugosi~\citeyearpar{MR1843146} and uses the fact that the Yatracos class associated to the set of the densities that are piecewise linear on a partition of the line into a fixed number of intervals is VC.
-Despite the desirable properties described above, this estimator does not possess some of the nice ones that makes the MLE so popular.
-For estimating a log-concave density, the MLE converges at global rate of order $n^{-2/5}$ (for the $\L_{1}$ and Hellinger distances) but, as already mentioned, it also possesses some adaptation properties with respect to these densities the logarithms of which are piecewise linear.
+Their approach is based on the estimation procedure described in Devroye and Lugosi~\cite{MR1843146} and uses the fact that the Yatracos class associated to the set of the densities that are piecewise linear on a partition of the line into a fixed number of intervals is a Vapnik-Chervonenkis (VC) class.
+We refer the reader to van~der Vaart and Wellner~\cite{MR1385671} for an introduction to VC classes and their applications to statistics.
+Despite the desirable properties described above, the estimator proposed by Chan {\em et al} does not possess some of the nice ones that make the MLE so popular.
+For estimating a log-concave density, the MLE converges at a global rate of order $n^{-2/5}$ (for the $\L_{1}$ and Hellinger distances) but, as already mentioned, it also possesses some adaptation properties with respect to these densities the logarithms of which are piecewise linear.
 The estimator proposed by Chan {\em et al} does not possess such a property.
 Besides, their approach provides competitors to the MLE for some specific density models only.
 Chan {\em et al}'s approach cannot deal with the estimation of a monotone density on a half-line for example and therefore cannot be used to provide a surrogate to the Grenander estimator.